 For teeth straightening and aesthetic treatments, your dentist or orthodontist will take x-rays and take molds of your teeth to get a better look at your complete tooth structure.

-For surgical treatments like gummy smile surgery and gum grafting surgery, patients should avoid drinking caffeinated beverages the day of surgery and refrain from alcoholic drinks three days prior to your procedure.
+For surgical treatments like gummy smile surgery and gum grafting surgery, patients should avoid drinking caffeinated beverages on the day of surgery and refrain from alcoholic drinks three days before your procedure.
 You will also want to eat a light meal before your surgery.
 Some teeth straightening treatments may require additional procedures before the braces are installed.

 Is Anesthesia Used During Treatment?

 One of the biggest questions when dealing with dental procedures revolves around whether or not you will be awake during your procedure.
 This will depend on the type of procedure you are having, as some treatments will require anesthesia and others will not.

 For braces, you can expect to be awake during each phase of the process.
 While having braces put on your teeth may be a lengthy process, the actual fitting is not invasive and shouldn’t be painful.
 For surgery and more extensive aesthetic dental procedures, you will be given local anesthesia for pain.

 For dental crowns, dental implants, and All-on-Four treatments, patients are usually given a sedative along with local or general anesthesia depending on your individual needs.

 How Many Treatments Are Needed to See Results?